candycane124/SackTheSheep/README.md

 ### Objective
 + Collect the escaped sheep and bring them back to your house!
 + Dodge obstacles & avoid dying
-+ Collect coins🪙 & upgrade your character👨‍🌾stats in the shop!
++ Collect coins🪙& upgrade your character👨‍🌾stats in the shop!

 ### Features
 + 3 levels of increasing difficulty